Finding Freedom in the Kitchen

 Jenn didn’t write this to impress.
 She wrote it to preserve.
 Through that mission, she gifted something ancient and storied into my own kitchen.

-She gave my hands confidence.
+She gave my hands knowledge.

 Salt Sugar Smoke — by Diana Henry